At their core, LLM evals are composed of three pieces:

 This vignette will explore these three components using

-, an example dataset that ships with the package.
+are, an example dataset that ships with the package.

 First, load the required packages: